Charlie Staines (rugby league): 2023

 In round 1 of the 2023 NRL season, Staines made his club debut for the Wests Tigers in their 22-10 loss against the Gold Coast.
 Following the clubs round 8 loss to Manly, Staines was rushed to hospital with a small bowel perforation which required emergency surgery.
 Staines was later ruled out for twelve weeks.

 Staines was limited to only nine games for the Wests Tigers as the club finished with the wooden spoon for a second straight year.

 2024

 In round 8 of the 2024 NRL season, Staines scored two tries for the Wests Tigers in their 34-10 loss against Brisbane.

 Staines played a total of 22 games and scored nine tries for the Wests Tigers throughout the season as the club finished with the wooden spoon.

 2025

 In round 9 of the 2025 NRL season, Staines scored two tries for the Wests Tigers in their 34-28 victory over St. George Illawarra.
 On 22 August, Catalans Dragons announced that they had signed Staines from the 2026 season.

 On 21 August 2025 it was reported that he had signed for Catalans in the Super League on a two-year deal.

+2026

+Staines made his club debut for Catalans in round 1 of the 2026 Super League season scoring a try in their 26-10 victory over Huddersfield.